Euan-Mac/Active-Elastomer-Model/README.md

   - rect_sim.py: Runs a periodic boundary simulation of an active elastomer on a square domain.
   - cell_10_sim.py: Runs a simulation with a real cell geometry and weak mixed boundary conditions (see manuscript).

-Two examp,e scripts use the functions in fields_methods.py to analyze the output of the simulations:
+Two example scripts use the functions in fields_methods.py to analyze the output of the simulations:
   - analysing_rect_sim.py: Analyzes the output of the periodic boundary condition square simulation.
   - analysing_cell_sim.py: Analyzes the output of the cellular data simulation.